Storuman Forever - for everBjörn, Heidi and their goal - a fossil fuel-free future

 Fossil Fuel-Free 2025

 Elite athletes have clear objectives.
 They know what they have to achieve.
 Bjorn and Heidi have a similar approach to their mission to be fossil fuel-free by 2025.
-Meaning that all forms of fossil-based fuel, such as oil, coal and gas, are completely absent from their lives.
+Their goal is that all forms of fossil-based fuel, such as oil, coal and gas, will be completely absent from their lives in 2025.

 “Having clear objectives helps a lot and for Heidi it is not so strange to establish environmental goals and want to embrace the world!” says Björn.